10 Holiday Family ActivitiesDecember 11th, 2018

 - Download the Christmas Word Search and have your kids find the words.

 - Watch a holiday movie together and share your favorite parts.
-After you watch the movie, you can do a quick memory exercise of asking them what happened at the beginning, middle, end, and what they think might happen next with the characters involved in the movie.
+After you watch the movie, you can do a quick memory exercise, asking what happened at the beginning, middle, end, and what they think might happen next with the characters in the movie.

 - Have your kids decorate the front door for the holidays.
 They can draw shapes of holly, stars, ornaments and anything else in the spirit of the holidays onto construction paper.
 Cut them out and then tape them to the door.

 - Write a family letter to a soldier.
-You can find information in how to write your letter here.
+You can find information on how to write your letter here.